-Jonas Persson is a senior researcher at the Aging Research Center and a professor at Örebro University.
+Jonas Persson is a researcher at the Aging Research Center and a professor at Örebro University.
 His research primarily deals with the interaction between brain structure-function and higher cognitive functions in aging, with a particular focus on memory (episodic/working memory) and executive control functions.
 These questions are addressed by means of structural (brain anatomy) and functional (brain function) MRI and measures of cognitive performance.

 Peira, N., Ziaei, M., and Persson, J. (2016).
 Age differences in brain systems supporting transient and sustained processes involved in prospective memory and working memory.
 NeuroImage.
 125: 745-755.

 Persson, J., Rieckmann, A., Kalpouzos, G., Fischer, H., and Bäckman, L. (2015).
 Influences of a DRD2 polymorphism on updating of long-term memory representations and caudate BOLD activity: Magnification in aging.
 Human Brain Mapping.
 36 (4): 1325-1334.

 Persson, J., Pudas, S., Nilsson, LG., & Nyberg, L. (2014).
 Longitudinal assessment of default-mode function in aging.
 Neurobiology of Aging.
 (35) 9: 2107-17.